-Software is required to program T0Time to 200us when reactivating lanes to provide time for them to train, unless they had previously been trained and the DLL and phase recovery mechanism for the inactive lanes had been kept locked on the data eye with scrambled data.
+Software is required to program T0Time to 200usappropriately when reactivating lanes to provide time for them to train, unless they had previously been trained and the DLL and phase recovery mechanism for the inactive lanes had been kept locked on the data eye with scrambled data.
+If software cannot determine how much additional training is required, the maximum value of 200usFullT0Time is recommended to ensure link function.